What to Do If You're Unable to Pay Rent for Your Apartment

 Domestic violence and abuse are legitimate reasons to break a rent agreement in the state of New York.

-They are also valid reasons to get special assistance through UI as well as special housing assistance.
+They are also valid reasons to get special assistance through UI and special housing assistance.

 It's also worth pointing out that landlords are very sympathetic to those who are fleeing domestic violence.